-An ill-fitting collar can irritate your pet’s skin.
-Something that’s too narrow can cause friction burns quickly and doesn’t adequately protect your pet’s trachea.
+An ill-fitting collar can irritate your pitbull’s skin.
+A collar that is too narrow can cause friction burns quickly and doesn’t adequately protect their trachea.

 The quality of the buckle is crucial to the safety of your active, powerful dog.
 Plastic buckles won’t cut it.
-The safest type of hardware for your pit bull’s collar may be a flat buckle, which threads like a traditional belt.
+The safest type of hardware for your pit bull’s collar may be a flat buckle, which secures like a traditional belt.
 This is the most common type of buckle for a leather collar.
-Inspect metal D-rings and buckles to make sure that they’re solid.
-Any gaps in the design are weak points.
-They can cause the metal to bend and release the lead if enough force is applied.
+Solid brass D-rings and buckles are the best option because they won't rust or corrode.

 Although function is important for dog collars, most pit bull owners choose styles that suit their sense of fashion.
 Of course, you need to get a collar that your dog is happy about.

 Some collars enhance your canine’s robust look.
 But if you don’t want to scare your neighbours, you might choose a collar that brings out your pet’s sensitive side.

 Studded collars are popular choices for pit bulls.
 Even though you might buy a studded leather collar for its aesthetics, you should know that it serves a purpose.